ess-dmsc/graylog-logger/documentation/examples.md

 # graylog-logger example code
 Instructions on how to install the C++ library *graylog-logger* can be found on the [repository page](https://github.com/ess-dmsc/graylog-logger).
 The intent of this document is to give you examples on how the library can be used and extended.
-There is currently no code documentation except for the examples given here.
-For more information on implementation and interfaces see the header and implementation files.
-Most of the relevant interface information can be found in the header files `graylog_logger/Log.hpp` and `graylog_logger/LogUtil.hpp`.
+There is also some code documentation in the header files in the  */include/graylog_logger* directory.
+Of those, *Log.hpp* has the most information.

 ## Basic example
 By default, the library will log messages to console.